ervinismu/sec-links/README.md

 ### Newsletter
 - [detectionengineering](https://www.detectionengineering.net/)
 - [osintnewsletter](https://osintnewsletter.com/) - OSINT news, tools, tactics, and techniques by Jake Creps

+### Podcast
+- [darknetdiaries](https://darknetdiaries.com/) - This is a podcast about hackers, breaches, shadow government activity, hacktivism, cybercrime, and all the things that dwell on the hidden parts of the network.
+New episodes every first Tuesday of the month.

 ## Upskill
 - [hackthebox](https://hackthebox.com)